 Innovation is evident in a number of ISB’s programmes.
 Most recently, the school invested in a wilderness campus outside Bangkok, where it offers various outdoor education programmes.
 The school has also opened an Invention Centre that’s equipped with modern and traditional tools; this is used for design and technology classes for all year groups.

 ISB’s 37-acre campus is part of the expat residential community Nichada Thani, and you’ll find that many children live so close to the school that they can walk or ride their bike to class.
 With so many of its teachers and students living on its doorstep, ISB has a wonderful family-feel that can often be hard to achieve in such a large school.
 The school does still attract families from further afield, though, and the school day starts slightly earlier than most – at 7:20am – to help these parents avoid the hectic Bangkok rush-hour traffic.

-ISB’s learning path starts as young as four years with a Reggio Emilia-inspired Pre-Kindergarten programme.
-Based on the US education model, students then move through elementary, middle and high schools, from Grade 1 through to 12.
-The curriculum follows a North American, standards-based framework, which covers language arts, maths, science, social studies, and health and wellbeing.
-There are specialist lessons in art, PE, world language and music.
+ISB’s learning path starts from as young as 4 years with a Reggio Emilia-inspired Pre-Kindergarten programme.
+Based on the US education model, students then move through elementary, middle, and high schools, from Grade 1 through to 12.
+The curriculum follows a North American standards-based framework, which covers language arts, maths, science, social studies, and health and wellbeing.
+There are specialist lessons in art, PE, world language, and music.
 Class sizes are small by Thai standards: the average middle school class size is 17 students and in high school it’s 15 students.

 The school says,

 “ISB feels that the programme should include as many students as can benefit from it and that students have the right to attempt IB courses.”

 Learning is taken out of the classroom during the annual Global Citizenship Week (GCW), when high schoolers learn about global issues and community service at locations across Thailand and South East Asia.